 Prohibited Use of Weapons in Adams or Jefferson County makes it illegal to aim a firearm at another person, recklessly discharge a firearm, shoot a bow and arrow, set a loaded gun trap, have possession of a firearm when under the influence of alcohol or drugs, throw a “throwing star,” swing a nunchaku, or possess a throwing star or nunchaku in a public place.
 Possession of brass knuckles (metallic knuckles) is illegal under a separate statute, C.R.S.
 18-12-102, and is a class 1 misdemeanor.

 What is Illegal Discharge of a Firearm in Boulder County?

 Illegal Discharge of a Firearm in Broomfield, Boulder and Larimer County is more serious with its felony status, and this crime occurs when someone knowingly or recklessly shoots a gun into a dwelling (house), occupied structure or motor vehicle.
 Although it seems this crime is designed to prohibit drive by shootings, we generally see this crime occur when someone accidently shoots their gun in their house or apartment, and the bullet travels into a neighbor’s house or apartment – hence the word “recklessly.”

 Denver Defense Lawyer for Prohibited Use of Weapons Charges

-Whatever the charge, if police contact you concerning Prohibited Use of Weapons or Illegal Discharge of a Firearm (shooting a gun), be smart, exercise your right to remain silent, and call the experienced Denver criminal defense lawyers at O’Malley and Sawyer, LLC, at 303-731-0719.
+Whatever the charge, if police contact you concerning Prohibited Use of Weapons or Illegal Discharge of a Firearm (shooting a gun), be smart, exercise your right to remain silent, and call the experienced Denver criminal defense lawyers at Sawyer Legal Group, LLC, at 303-731-0719.
 Together, we can protect your future.